Azure/open-service-broker-azure/docs/contributing.md

 # Contributing Guidelines

-The Microsoft Azure Service Broker project accepts contributions via GitHub pull requests.
+The Microsoft Open Service Broker for Azure project accepts contributions via GitHub pull requests.
 This document outlines the process to help get your contribution accepted.